yks808/askCourgars/README.md

 # startup
 Initial commit.

-trying to commit from vs for the assignement.
+commit from visual studio for the assignment.